gap-packages/PackageManager/README.md

     gap> RemovePackage("semigroups");

-By default, very little information is printed to the screen.
-To see more verbose information, try using:
+By default, verbose information about a command's progress is printed to the screen.
+To see less of this information, try using:

-    gap> SetInfoLevel(InfoPackageManager, 3);
+    gap> SetInfoLevel(InfoPackageManager, 1);